 - Taxes Collected at Source (TCS).

-Under the Department of Revenue of the Ministry of Finance, the Income Tax Department (IT Department) is responsible for monitoring the collection of Income Tax, Expenditure Tax, and various other Financial Acts that are passed every year in the Union Budget.
+Under the Department of Revenue of the Ministry of Finance, the Income Tax Department (IT Department) handles monitoring the collection of Income Tax, Expenditure Tax, and various other Financial Acts that are passed every year in the Union Budget.
 The Central Board of Direct Taxes (CBDT) regulates the policy and planning of taxes.
 CBDT is also responsible for administering the direct tax laws through the IT Department.
-In addition to the collection of taxes, the IT department is also involved in prevention and detection of tax avoidance.
+Besides to the collection of taxes, the IT department is also involved in the prevention and detection of tax avoidance.